MaikuB/flutter_local_notifications/README.md

 ## Testing

 As the plugin class is not static, it is possible to mock and verify it's behaviour when writing tests as part of your application.
 Check the source code for a sample test suite can be found at _test/flutter_local_notifications_test.dart_ that demonstrates how this can be done.

+## Acknowledgments

+* Javier Lecuona (javiercbk) for submitting the PR that added the ability to have notifications shown daily